microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 Response
 --------

-The response to a CheckFileInfo call is JSON (as specified in :rfc:`4627`) containing a number of parameters, most of which are optional.
+The response to a CheckFileInfo call is JSON (as specified in :rfc:`4627`) containing a number of properties, most of which are optional.

 All optional values default to the following values based on their type: